 See our detailed article on Altitude Sickness and Acclimatisation for more details.

-What gear do I need for the XYZ trail?
+What gear do I need for the Fitz Roy Trek?
 (Packing List)

 Trekking the Fitzroy Trail does requires a certain amount of essential pieces of trekking clothing and equipment.
 The Fitzroy Trek is a multi day trek that travels through a number of landscapes.